showtime: trendbeheer presents artbbq

 media: monitor in wooden frame with a loop of 30 film-stills, neon cactus, plastic fireplace, pebbles

-here for annie gentils gallery and here for hfa website
+and here for annie gentils gallery and here for hfa website

 ;